 Flag (1 byte): Unsigned 8-bit integer.
-This value indicates whether all values are present and without error.
-This MUST be set to 0x01.
+This MUST be set to "0x01" to indicate that there are errors or some property values are missing.
+This MUST also be set to "0x01" to indicate when PtypUnspecified was used in the ROP request and the ROP response includes a type.

 ValueArray (Variable): An array of variable-sized structures.
-At each position of the array, the structure will either be a FlaggedPropertyValue structure (see section 2.13.5) if the type of the corresponding property tag was previously specified, or a FlaggedPropertyValueWithTypeSpecified structure (see 0) if the type of the corresponding
+At each position of the array, the structure will either be a FlaggedPropertyValue structure (see section 2.13.5) if the type of the corresponding property tag was previously specified, or a

+FlaggedPropertyValueWithTypeSpecified structure (see section 2.13.6) if the type of the corresponding property tag was PtypUnspecified.